DeveloperFia/capstone-TracySpitler/README.md

 * ``` MONGO_DATABASE``` would equal ```setlist-staging```
 * ```SECRET``` needs to be a secure and randomized string.

+### Pipelines and Automated Deployment

 Under the ```Deploy``` tab, connect to GitHub and set and up the respective branch deployment.

+If you have Continuous Integration set up, such as [CircleCI](https://circleci.com/), you can check the box to require CI to pass before deployment.

+For your changes on GitHub to be automatically deployed to Heroku, click the _'Enable Automatic Deploys'_ button.

 For the initial deployment, you can push a change to your staging (release) or master branch, or manually deploy a branch on Heroku.

 __Your app should now be up and running on Heroku__

+_For further automation, you can create a [pipeline](https://devcenter.heroku.com/articles/pipelines)_

+## Tests

+Tests were created with Mocha, Chai, and Supertest.
+They are located in the ```tests``` folder.

+___Locally___

+In your terminal in the project folder, run ```npm install mocha chai supertest --save-dev``` to install the required packages.

+Now run ```npm test``` in your terminal and watch the passing or failing of the unit tests.

+___Continuous Integration with CircleCI___

+To set up CI for automation and better deployment, get started with this [CircleCI](https://circleci.com/docs/2.0/getting-started/) walkthrough.

 ## Versioning